 Many commands require confirmation in order to avoid doing things you didn't want by mistake, like cancelling an event or disabling a feature.

-To confirm or cancel the action, you must click on either 🇾 or 🇳.
+To confirm or cancel the action, you must click on the buttons that appear below the message.
 The bot will only listen to the person that used the command.
 If no answer is given after a certain amount of time, the action will be cancelled.

-When you click on one of the arrow reactions, the page is scrolled in that direction and your reaction is removed so you can use it again.
-Using the stop reaction removes the paginating interface.
+When you click on one of the arrow buttons, the page is scrolled in that direction.
+Using the stop button removes the paginating interface.
 Only the user that used the command can turn the pages.